Do you know what is the oldest profession in Florence, Italy?

 So I ask him: after many years of making bags and leather goods, you find yourself here at the Pierotucci Italian Leather Workshop.
 Do you consider yourself a “maestro” now, I mean what exactly is your job title here?

 He exclaims “Capo!” which is easily translated to “the boss”.
-With a wink and a laugh, anyone would be inclined to believe that since even the owner won’t correct him on that assessment.
+With a wink and a laugh, anyone would be inclined to believe he truly was the boss, especially since even the owner won’t correct him on that assessment.

 He continues: “It just seems that they can’t do without me . . . or maybe it’s me that can’t do without the perfume of leather.
 I should be retired now but, I can’t see that happening anytime soon.”